docker/docs/content/desktop/install/msi/install-and-configure.md

 ## Analytics

-The MSI installer collects data to better understand user behaviour and to improve the user experience by identifying and addressing issues or optimizing popular features.
+The MSI installer collects anonymous usage statistics to better understand user behaviour and to improve the user experience by identifying and addressing issues or optimizing popular features.

 ### How to opt-out